monurcan/precise_benchmark_for_image_editing/README.md

 A benchmark for precise geometric object-level editing.

-input image, edit prompt, input mask, ground-truth output mask
+(input image, edit prompt, input mask, ground-truth output mask)

 # TODO
 TODO: add support for reasoning like prompts, make the cat as big as the dog...

-TODO: implement evaluate.py, use groundedSAM autodistill
+TODO: implement evaluate.py, use groundedSAM autodistill. categorical results for each transformation type, # of samples etc. detailed results. also, results for each input image.

-TODO: update requirements.txt

-TODO: add this as a submodule to the main project
+TODO: update requirements.txt, and, add this as a submodule to the main project

 # How to Evaluate?
 The benchmark is available at: https://huggingface.co/TODOADDLINK

-Use HF-hub and use input image and edit prompt columns.
+Use HF-hub to download dataset.
+You should only use *input image*, *edit prompt* and *id* columns to generate edited images.
 Check: https://huggingface.co/docs/hub/en/datasets-usage

-Save the edited images with the same name as input.
+Save the edited images **with the same name as the id column**.

 Then, use evaluate.py script.
 This will detect the object mask in the edited image, and compare it against the ground-truth output mask.
 ```